kwurst/CS-401/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, [Policy on Credits and Degrees](http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf)

 ## Attendance
 You are expected to attend every class.
-You will be presenting a group progress report in class each week, meeting with your group to plan the group’s work for the upcoming week, and possibly learning new tools and methods.
+You will be presenting a group progress report in class each week, meeting with your group to plan the group’s work for the upcoming week, learning new tools and methods, and discussing the assigned readings.
 If there is a reason you must miss class, you should let your group know well in advance.
 You should still contribute to your group’s presentation, even if you will not be part of giving it.
 You should also let the instructor know if you must miss a class.

 ## Prerequisites
 This course has a prerequisite of CS 375 – Software Analysis and Design.
 I expect that you have a reasonable background in software design issues.
 You will be designing working code and producing design documentation for the project that we are working in over the course of the semester.